 Our solutions empower the intelligent battlespace of today and tomorrow:

 - Next-generation software-defined radios ensure secure connectivity between airborne, ground and sea-based elements

 - Advanced sensors work in concert with data links and communication devices to rapidly distribute information throughout the battlespace

-- Navigation capabilities ensure the critical location accuracy of the information, and – when paired with our anti-jam technologies and assured position, navigation and timing (PNT) capabilities – ensure soldiers stay connected and maintain their information advantage, even in the most degraded battlespaces
+- Navigation capabilities ensure critical position, orientation, velocity and timing information to the warfighter, and – when paired with our navigation sensor fusion technology that provides reliable access to high-integrity PNT in GPS-contested and GPS-denied environments across multi-domains – ensures soldiers stay connected and maintain their information advantage, even in the most degraded battlespaces

 Whether in the air, on the ground or at sea, we keep defense forces decisively aware and navigating confidently with innovative, intelligent technologies to exploit every advantage within the battlespace.

 For example, consider the intelligence delivered through these solutions: